-Today, more than half of all people living with HIV in the United States are 50 years of age or older.
-This is mainly because people are living much longer with HIV thanks to effective antiretroviral therapy (ART), and that these are good news!
+Today, more than half of all people living with HIV in the United States they are 50 years of age or older.
+This is mainly because people are living with HIV much longer thanks to effective antiretroviral therapy (ART), and that this is good news!

 The bad news is that research increasingly demonstrates that diseases that usually target people with negative serology in the 60 and 70 years are occurring in people with HIV in their 40s and 50s.
 These concerns have brought the issue of aging with HIV to the central stage.
 One of the biggest unanswered questions is why this is occurring.
 Whether it is heart attacks, bone fractures, kidney disease or certain cancers, the rates of these conditions in HIV-positive people are alarming.
 It is unclear how much HIV contributes to these conditions and how much is explained by other factors (such as smoking, antiretroviral drugs and infection by other viruses).

 But most people with HIV can do much to slow down the aging process and protect against the onset of diseases related to age.
 Rather, it is important to understand how aging.

 What is aging?

-When we think of someone as "old," we tend to think that the person has lived a number of years: 70, 80, 100.
-For the National Institute on Aging, however, the focus is not on how long someone was alive, but on the inevitable decline in physical fitness and health that occurs when a person comes later to life.
+When we think of someone as “old”, we tend to think that the person lived a certain number of years: 70, 80, 100.
+For the National Institute on Aging, however, the focus is not on how long someone was alive, but about the inevitable decline in physical fitness and health that occurs when a person later reaches life.

-There was a time when the researchers looked at a central causes of aging, but they have realized that there are a variety of factors - including our genes, our environment and virus infections and harmful bacteria that contribute to the aging phenomenon overlapping shapes.
+There was a time when researchers looked at a root cause of aging, but they have realized that there are a variety of factors - including our genes, our environment, and the harmful virus and bacteria infections that contribute to the aging phenomenon. in overlapping shapes.

 Some people just come in the "genetic lottery".
 They inherit genes that allow them to remain healthy and vital well into their 80 and 90 years, while others have genes that put them at higher risk of developing cancer or cardiovascular disease when they reach their 40 years.